jnelsonjava/about-me-project/knownbugs.md

 *changed definition of badSport*
 - variables that badSport is referencing for assignment in Line 126 include userInterestedInBackground.  userInterestedInBackground is defined locally in each function and not global variables to be used on Line 126.
-*add logical condition statement to IF STATEMENT for response to pet interest*
+*add logical condition statement to IF STATEMENT for response to pet interest* *added returns to functions for questions 1-5 to assign values for use with the element hiding function.
+- not removing content for “no” answers to Questions: 1, 2, 3, 4, 5 (all of the yes/no questions)